What is Master Budget?

 - Steps to Prepare Master Budget

 - Applications of Master Budget

 Steps to Prepare Master Budget

 The sales budget is the foundation of the master budget.
-All the procurements, staff requirements and administration cost are based on the sales.
-First and foremost, the number of units to be sold and price per unit are derived.
+All the procurements, staff requirements, and administration costs are based on sales.
+First and foremost, the number of units to be sold and the price per unit is derived.
 On the basis of that, the value of sales is calculated.